Switty6/WebScrapingAPI/README.md

 # Web Scraping and Analysis Test

 This project provides a web server that scrapes content from https://wsa-test.vercel.app/ and analyzes its sentiment to determine if it's positive, negative, or neutral.
+In addition to the API, the project also includes a web app named `qwik-app` for a user-friendly interface to the scraping service.

 ## Table of Contents